MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSetting.md

 ```

 ## DESCRIPTION
-The **Get-StorageSetting** cmdlet returns the StorageSettings object.
+The **Get-StorageSetting** cmdlet returns the StorageSetting object.

 ## EXAMPLES